excalamus/amburn-theme.el/README.md

 # amburn-theme.el
 A high contrast amber theme for Emacs.

 People talk about how "old" Emacs looks.
-I say ignore the agists and embrace our long legacy.
+I say ignore the agists and embrace the legacy.
 The future of Emacs glows as brightly now as the phosphor screens of yore.
-Speaking of which, Emacs didn't have an amber theme until now.

 ![amburn](https://user-images.githubusercontent.com/53576362/155818685-6b259781-a1b9-4250-9894-8fcee3511c7e.png)